PolNun/cm-history/README.md

 ## Usage

-This is a relatively simple application, so just open your browser and navigate to `http://localhost:4200/`.
+This is a relatively simple application, that’s why I didn’t deploy it to a server.
+You can access the application by going to http://localhost:4200/ in your browser.

 That’s it!
 You should now be able to see the commit history of this repository.